umanit/translation-bundle/README.md

     default_locale: en
 ```
 The admin will then show only the english contents on the list view.

+### EasyAdmin 4

+* Have your controllers extend `AbstractTranslatableCRUDController` instead of `AbstractCrudController` from EasyAdmin.
+This will:
+  * Add `TUUID` and `locale` as columns in the index view, as well as replace the edit action with links to translate to or edit a given locale
+  * Add a translate dropdown with links to other locales on the edit view (translated or not)

 ## Integration with DoctrineSingletonBundle